FedericoPonzi/Horust/README.md

 Horust is an supervisor system written in rust and designed to be run in containers.

+## Project Goals:
+* Understandability: most of code should be obvious enough for people to understand, extend and adapt if needed.

 ## How to use it
 1. Define your services inside `/etc/horust/services/`.
 An example service: